gabed457/gabed457/README.md

 ## 🤝 Let’s Connect

-If you're building something meaningful — infrastructure, devtools, or systems that scale — I'd love to hear from you.
+If you're building something meaningful, such as infrastructure, dev tools, or systems that scale, I'd love to hear from you.

 - 🌍 [gabrieldriggs.com](https://www.gabrieldriggs.com)
 - 💼 [LinkedIn](https://www.linkedin.com/in/gabriel-driggs-45b659182/)